 Please see the curriculum intents for each subject area on our school website.

 We plan our curriculum in three phases:

 - We agree a long-term plan for each key stage.
 This indicates what topics are to be taught in each half term, and to which groups of children.
 We review our Long-Term Plans on an annual basis.

 - With our medium-term plans, we give clear guidance on the objectives, teaching strategies and activities that will be used when teaching each topic.
 As we have adopted the National Curriculum, we take our medium-term planning from these documents.
-We use some schemes of work to inform our medium-term planning in RE and the foundation subjects.
+We use some schemes of work to inform our medium-term planning in some subjects.

 - Our short term plans are those that our teachers write on a weekly or daily basis.
 We use these to set out the learning objectives and to identify what resources and activities we are going to use in each lesson.

 In the Foundation Stage we adopt an inter-disciplinary topic approach to curriculum planning.
-We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and early learning goals and there is planned progression in all curriculum areas.
+We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the Foundation Stage Curriculum and early learning goals and there is planned progression in all curriculum areas.

 We teach most subjects separately.
 This means that, for example, over the three terms of the academic year, each child can experience the full range of the National Curriculum subjects.